ARTICLE I – NAME AND DENOMINATIONAL AFFILIATION

 Section 1.
 There shall be a standing Leadership Development Committee (LDC) whose purpose is:

-b.
-To select candidates, in consultation with the Board and the Executive, for positions to be filled at the Congregation’s Annual Meeting;
+- To select candidates, in consultation with the Board and the Executive, for positions to be filled at the Congregation’s Annual Meeting

 Section 2.
 The committee shall consist of five Members elected by the Congregation.
 The committee will elect its own chairperson.

 Section 3.
 Members of the Leadership Development Committee shall be elected annually for overlapping three-year terms and shall take office as provided in Art.
 IX, Section 6.
-Members of the LDC may not be elected for successive terms.
+Members of the LDC may be elected for up to two successive terms.

 Section 4.
 Any mid-term vacancy on the Leadership Development Committee shall be filled by appointment by the Board of Trustees (see Art.
 V, Section 3).